 BUREAU OF ENVIRONMENTAL HEALTH

 Our goal is to control and prevent housing/environmental conditions, which result in childhood lead poisoning.
-This is accomplished by providing educational information to the public, coordination with the City agencies rehabilitating targeted high-risk affordable housing, investigation and early response to families of lead-poisoned children, enforcement of applicable laws, and response to community complaints.
+This is accomplished by providing educational information to the public, coordinating with the City agencies rehabilitating targeted high-risk affordable housing, investigating and early response to families of lead-poisoned children, enforcement of applicable laws, and response to community complaints.

 Lead Program is responsible for:

 HUD-Funded Grant: Lead Hazard Reduction Program

 - HUD funds are used to control lead-based paint hazards in pre-1978 affordable housing occupied by young families (with children under the age of 5, pregnant women, or where young children frequently visit) in targeted high-risk areas of the City.

 - Lead hazard reduction activities include scraping, priming, and repainting interior and exterior surfaces, window, and door replacement, and soil replacement.

 - Property owners (single-family and multi-unit apartment owners) are responsible for only 5 – 10% of the overall cost.

 - Housing that has been made lead-safe by HUD lead grant funding since the 1990s or other means is entered in the Lead-Safe Housing Directory.